SterlingVix/newsaggregator/README.md

 # New Saggregator

-New Saggregator is Indigo Iago’s fork of Sean Chen, Matt Kim, Eteinne Tripier, and Sam Puth’s News Aggregator project.
+New Saggregator is Indigo Iagoâ€™s fork of Sean Chen, Matt Kim, Eteinne Tripier, and Sam Puthâ€™s News Aggregator project.
 It that integrates with a variety of different content APIs.
-It’s our plan to wreck it something fierce.
+Itâ€™s our plan to wreck it something fierce.

 ## Team